When Was Dewey Decimal System Created

 The story of the Dewey Decimal System begins with its creator, Melvil Dewey, a name synonymous with modern library science.
 Born Melville Louis Kossuth Dewey on December 10, 1851, in Adams Center, New York, he was a man of vision and innovation.
 Dewey's passion for efficiency and organization led him to develop a system that would revolutionize how libraries operated.

 In the late 19th century, libraries were struggling to manage their growing collections.
-Books were often arranged haphazardly, making it difficult for patrons to find what they needed.
+Also, books were often arranged haphazardly, making it difficult for patrons to find what they needed.
 Dewey, then a student assistant at Amherst College Library, experienced these frustrations firsthand.
-He believed there had to be a better way to organize books, a system that was logical, intuitive, and easy to use.
+Even so, he believed there had to be a better way to organize books, a system that was logical, intuitive, and easy to use.
 This conviction drove him to create what would become the Dewey Decimal System.

 Comprehensive Overview